kpatnayakuni/azure-quickstart-terraform-configuration/101-vm-tags/README.md

 This is a conversion of ARM template *[101-vm-tags](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-tags)* from the repository *[azure\azure-quickstart-templates](https://https://github.com/Azure/azure-quickstart-templates)* to Terraform configuration.

 This configuration allows you to deploy a simple Windows VM using a few different options for the Windows version, using the latest patched version.
-It include tags on the Virtual Machine, Storage Account, Public IP Address, Virtual Network, and Network Interface.
+It include tags on the Virtual Machine, Storage Account, Public IP Address, Virtual Network, and Network Interface, and it will deploy the following resources...

 ![output](resources.png)